SixLabors/ImageSharp.Drawing/README.md

 - Polygons
    - With Linear line segments
    - With Beziear curve line segments
-   - Mixture of both Linear & beziear segments
+   - Mixture of both Linear & bezier segments
 - Paths
    - With Linear line segments
-   - With Beziear curve line segments
+   - With Bezier curve line segments
-   - Mixture of both Linear & beziear segments
+   - Mixture of both Linear & bezier segments

 ### How can you help?